FutuXes/FutuXes/README.md

 For those who are unaware, GitHub is essentially a project management tool.
 It is a code hosting platform for version control and collaboration.
 It allows anyone to create, share and collaboratively work on a "repository."
 Repositories are used in GitHub to organize a single project.
 They can contain folders, files, images, videos, spreadsheets and datasets.
 GitHub's essential features include: repositories, branches, commits and pull requests.

-Please be aware that this is currently a PUBLIC respository, and as such, anyone can view it, create branches and submit pull requests.
+Please be aware that this is currently an open-source respository, therefore it is PUBLIC.
+As such, anyone can view it, create branches and submit pull requests.
 Therefore, please me mindful of both your comments are well as the material you choose to share during collaboration.